EWLameijer/java-tips/javascript_for_java_developers.md

 ### Array methods
 Full overview at https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array
 - adding element to array
-	end: push(firstValue[, secondValue , ...]).
+	end: push(firstValue[, secondValue, ...]).
 Returns new length of array
 	start: unshift(firstValue[, secondValue, ...])
 Returns new length of array
 - removing an element from an array (and returning it)
 	end: pop() // returns value removed